Quba mass grave

-The Quba mass grave is a mass grave site claimed to be from 1918 located in the town of Quba in northeastern Azerbaijan.
-It was discovered during the building of a stadium in April 2007.
+The Quba mass grave is a mass grave site from 1918 in the town of Quba in northeastern Azerbaijan.

 Investigation

 Once the burial site was uncovered, the Institute of Archeology and Ethnography of the Azerbaijan National Academy of Sciences dispatched a forensic expedition to the location.
 The expedition released its first forensics report on April 13, 2007, stating that the preponderance of commingled skeletal remains suggests that the people were first executed and then thrown into wells, 2.5 to 5 meters deep.
 Gahraman Agayev, the leader of the forensic expedition, followed up on this by reporting the discovery of two main wells and two canals with human bones.

 The research has discovered the remains of more than 400 people belonging to different age groups in the grave.
 Of these, 50 belong to children, more than 100 to women and others mainly to elderly men.
-The Azerbaijani government stated that the burial was from a massacre committed against the local population by Armenians gangs in 1918.
+The Azerbaijani government stated that the burial was from a massacre committed against the local population by Armenian gangs in 1918.